backyardestates/backyardestates/customers/vanessa-and-gabriel.md

 Gabriel and Vanessa, expecting their second child, teamed up with Gabriel's parents, Grandma and Grandpa, to make a strategic move that benefited everyone involved.
 Seeking closer proximity to their grandchildren, Gabriel's parents sold their home and, along with Gabriel and Vanessa, purchased a new property in a better community.
 The plan?
 Build an ADU to maintain independence for Grandma and Grandpa, while creating a larger support system for the growing family.

-Backyard Estates played a crucial role in this seamless transition.
-Not only did they assist in vetting the property during the purchase, but they also initiated plans even before the official close date.
-The ADU not only accommodates the immediate needs of Gabriel's parents but also holds promising future benefits.
-It serves as a win-win arrangement for now, providing the support the grandparents need.
-Looking ahead, the ADU could become a valuable asset for supplementing retirement income and even housing their children during college and beyond.
-With Backyard Estates, the ADU was not just a housing solution – it was a no-brainer that enriched the lives and future of two generations.

 We highly recommend Backyard Estates.